PORTLAND, MAINE: SALTED TO PERFECTION

 With access to a wide range of locally-sourced ingredients and top-quality, fresh seafood, the city offers a unique opportunity for foodies, and a year-round destination for the tastebuds.
 A variety of globally-inspired cuisine dots downtown and Greater Portland.
 From Vietnamese, Latin American, Japanese, traditional American, Irish, Chinese, and beyond, this small coastal city has a big city palate.

 The options are limitless.
-Copper Branch is a vegan restaurant promoting clean eating for a clean planet with its locally sourced menu of ethical, healthy, innovative dishes.
 Experience Maine’s ground to glass distillery, Cold River Vodka, made with Maine potatoes.
-And see if you can catch The Portland Board serving-up locally-curated fixings on their delectable charcuterie boards at breweries, kombucharies, distilleries, wineries, and beyond.
+And see if you can catch any food trucks serving-up local delights at breweries, kombucharies, distilleries, wineries, and beyond.
 (You might catch them on a tour with Maine Day Ventures or Maine Brews Cruise!)

 And though high-quality, regional ingredients are a great start, Portland has more to offer aspiring restaurateurs.
 High-quality chefs and culinary creators flock to the region to bring their talents and co-mingle in friendly competition with the best of what Greater Portland has to offer in its food scene… inspired by innovative artistry woven throughout the city.